 - 1/4 teaspoon salt

 - In a small bowl, combine the pineapple, red onion, cilantro, 1-1/2 teaspoons vinegar and jalapeno if desired.
 Cover and refrigerate until serving.
 In a small bowl, combine the hoisin sauce, ketchup and remaining vinegar; set aside.

 - Rub both sides of fish with oil; sprinkle with salt and pepper.
 Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.

-Originally published as Grilled Tuna with Pineapple Salsa in Light & Tasty June/July 2007, p57
+Originally published as Tuna with Fresh Pineapple Salsa in Light & Tasty June/July 2007

 Follow along as we show you how to make these fantastic recipes from our archive.